percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ## 1. Overview

-This feature adds support for cross-cluster replication capabilities in the Percona Server MySQL Operator.
-A new namespaced CRD `PerconaServerMySQLClusterSet` (or `psclusterset`) is introduced, letting users declare cross-cluster replication between multiple GR-based MySQL clusters, as a MySQL InnoDB ClusterSet.
+This feature adds support for cross-cluster replication capabilities between GR (group replication) clusters.
+A new namespaced CRD `PerconaServerMySQLClusterSet` (or `ps-clusterset`) is introduced, letting users declare cross-cluster replication between multiple GR-based MySQL clusters, as a MySQL InnoDB ClusterSet.
 A dedicated controller drives the ClusterSet orchestration using mysql-shell: bootstrap, switchover, rejoin, etc.

 ### 1.1 Goals

 - Provide an API for managing MySQL InnoDB ClusterSets across sites.
 - Support clusters anywhere reachable on the network: same K8s cluster, different K8s cluster, on-prem, managed service.
 - Support planned switchover and explicit emergency (force) failover.
 - Keep the per-site `PerconaServerMySQL` controller unchanged except for the minimum needed to let a new replica start as standalone.

-> NOTE: One of the requirements explicitly laid out by the MySQL docs is that replica clusters need to come up as 'standalone' clusters (no GR initialised).
+One of the requirements explicitly laid out by the MySQL docs is that replica clusters need to come up as 'standalone' clusters (no GR initialised).
 The ClusterSet takes care of initialising GR.
 Read about the requirements [here](https://dev.mysql.com/doc/mysql-shell/9.1/en/innodb-clusterset-requirements.html#innodb-clusterset-requirements-mysql-instances).

 ### 1.2 Non-Goals (Out of Scope)

-- **Automatic failover**: all failover is user-initiated.
+- **Automatic switchover**: all switchover is declarative and user-initiated.
 Revisit once the manual flow is operationally proven and we trust the detection signal.
 - **Automatic rejoin of INVALIDATED clusters**: annotation-driven only in v1.
 Revisit once rejoin success/failure patterns are well understood from real operations.
-- **Async-mode (Orchestrator) per-site topologies**: GR only.
-Mixing async and GR is not supported.
-Revisit if there is demand and the semantic story is clear.
+- **Async-mode (Orchestrator) per-site topologies**: InnoDB ClusterSet supports GR only, mixing async and GR is not supported.
+Replication between async clusters requires a different design, possibly using native replication channels.
 - **Adopting an existing ClusterSet** created out-of-band via mysqlsh: v1 either bootstraps a fresh ClusterSet or refuses if metadata is inconsistent.
 - **MySQL Router integration**: while possible to set up MySQL Router to split read/write traffic between primary and DR, we will leave it out of scope for v1.